bhauman/bhauman.github.com/drafts/housing-bubble.md

 the structure will not fit together at all.
 The outer lines that create the overlap are much less important.

-You can cut blueboard insulation using this same pattern but we are not going to use the outer edge of the pattern as a cutting line.
-We are going to use the outer edges of the triangles.
-The insulation does not overlap but rather butts up edge to edge.
+The blueboard insulation is cut into shapes just like the skin.
+But because the insulation doesn't overlap we are going cut on the outer edges of the triangles.

-The single pattern above can produce most of the outer skin and blueboard foam insulation.
 The pattern above can be used to produce all the hexagons in the structure.
 Now we are going to address the pentagons.
 The pentagons are going to be divided into the two patterns below.

 ### Layouts for the pentagons